aerobless/StrangeDungeonVR/docs/index.md

 ### 0.2 (next release)
 * ...
+* Loot is now managed via a central LootManager.
+There's currently a 25% chance for a soul shard to spawn from a small loot bundle.
 * Soul Shards now vibrate when in range for activation.
 * Added consumable system.
 Consumables can now be added to the game.
 The first consumable is the soul shard/effect.
 * Added first iteration of effects system.
 When a player discovers a effect they can choose to activate it by pulling it towards them.